On Fairness of Task Arithmetic: The Role of Task Vectors: Experimental Setup

-\subsection{Protocol.}
+\subsection{Protocol}

-We evaluate our methods using a main base model: LLaMA2-7B\footnote{LLaMA 2 is licensed under the LLAMA 2 Community License, Copyright (c) Meta Platforms, Inc. All Rights Reserved.
-See: \url{https://ai.meta.com/llama/license}}.
-Our fairness evaluations focus on two sensitive attributes: gender and race, using subgroup-wise metrics mentioned earlier --accuracy, DPD, and EOD.
+{We evaluate our methods on a main generative base model, LLaMA2-7B~\citep{llama}\footnote{LLaMA 2 is licensed under the LLAMA 2 Community License, Copyright (c) Meta Platforms, Inc. All Rights Reserved.
+See \url{https://ai.meta.com/llama/license}.}, and two compact baselines for CivilComments toxicity, DistilBERT~\citep{distilbert}\footnote{DistilBERT is released under the Apache 2.0 License.
+See \url{https://github.com/huggingface/transformers/blob/main/LICENSE}.} and Qwen2.5-0.5B~\citep{qwen25-05b}\footnote{See the Qwen2.5-0.5B model card and license details at \url{https://huggingface.co/Qwen/Qwen2.5-0.5B}.}.
+For the vision experiments on UTKFace, we use ViT-Base/16~\citep{vit}\footnote{Original ViT implementation is released under the Apache 2.0 License.
+See \url{https://github.com/google-research/vision_transformer}.}, a 12-layer Vision Transformer with 768-dimensional hidden size and 16×16 patch embeddings.
+We select ViT-Base/16 as it represents a standard, high-capacity encoder architecture commonly used in fairness studies~\citep{ding2024fairness} and provides a strong counterpart to our text-based models, enabling cross-domain comparisons.
+Our fairness evaluations focus on two sensitive attributes: gender and race across both datasets, computing subgroup accuracy, DPD, and EOD.
+These selections span distinct architectures (decoder-only vs.\ encoder-only), parameter scales, tasks, and label taxonomies.}

 For FFT, the pretrained model was fine-tuned on the combined training data from all subgroups of the target attribute (gender or race).
 Evaluation was then performed on the test data from each corresponding subgroup, enabling fine-grained assessment of both performance and fairness.
 For LoRA, we followed the same training and evaluation procedure as FFT.
 The rank of LoRA’s adaptation modules was set to 8, following~\citet{ding2024fairness}.

 For task arithmetic, we applied a compositional fine-tuning approach.
 The training data was partitioned by subgroup (gender or race), and FFT was applied separately to each subgroup's data to produce fine-tuned models $\theta_i$.
 From these, we computed task vectors $\Delta \theta_i$ relative to the base model.
 These vectors were then merged using the approach described in Eq.~(\ref{eq:div}), with a single, uniform scaling coefficient $\lambda$ applied to all vectors. $\lambda$ served as the sole hyperparameter in the merging process and was tuned on the training data.
 The evaluation metrics were computed in the same manner as for FFT and LoRA.